DOieGYuan/DPRS_with_HMs/README.md

 ### Co-occurence network
 We recommond using [CoNet](http://psbweb05.psb.ugent.be/conet/microbialnetworks/conet_new.php) for predict both the co-presence and mutal-exclusion patterns.
 ### Metaproteomic analysis
-Since the commercial software DA2 maybe inaccessible to some readers, we recommond some other outstanding open-source software for MS data processing:
+Since the commercial software PD2 (Thermo) maybe inaccessible to some readers, we recommond some other outstanding open-source software for MS data processing:
 * [Maxquant](http://www.coxdocs.org/doku.php?id=maxquant:start)
 * [COSS](https://github.com/compomics/COSS)
 * [MPA](https://github.com/compomics/meta-proteome-analyzer)